-These people are further divided into three subgroups, the Sniardai, Sultana, and Afghanis.
-The Arandui live in the southern part of northern Pakistan's Chitral district, which is situated among some of the world's largest mountain peaks; the lowest elevation in the area is 3,600 ft.
+These people are divided into three subgroups, the Sniardai, Sultana, and Afghanis.
+The Arandui live in the southern part of northern Pakistan's Chitral District, which is situated among some of the world's largest mountain peaks; the lowest elevation in the area is 3,600 ft.
 This district is cut off from the rest of the country during six months of the year due to snow.
-Deep valleys and powerful rivers are mixed in between the mountainous slopes.
-Embroidery, finger rings, rugs, woodwork, and fruit are items common to the area.
+The Arandi Narisati are primarily found in Pakistan and Afghanistan.